sammuelyee/docs/cartodb-editor.md

 #### Adding a user

 Once your organization’s multiple user account has been created, you have the option to add new team members.
-From your Organization dashboard, you can click in the **Create new user** button at the bottom right pf the **Manage Your Seats** page.
-From here, fill in the user’s information, which includes a name for log-in, an email address to associate with the account, and a password.
-You can also assign and update a user’s data quota here and select whether to allow geo-referencing capability.
+From your Organization dashboard, you can click in the **Create new user** button at the bottom right of the **Manage Your Seats** page.
+From here, fill in the user's information, which includes a name for log-in, an email address to associate with the account, and a password.
+You can also assign and update a user's data quota here and select whether to allow geo-referencing capability.

 At any time, you may change the storage availability for your team members by upgrading your plan.
 The activity of your team members is accessible via clicking on their respective profile pages.